 Additionally, youth unemployment was 42.5% in 2021, while the nation's unemployment rate rose from 18.1% in 2020 to 21.7% in 2021 (National Bureau of Statistics, 2021).
 Additionally, there is a notable gender disparity in employment, with 16.4% of males and 26.6% of women unemployed (NBS, 2021).
 Wages have decreased as a result of their inability to keep up with inflation.
 The country still has an extremely high rate of vulnerable and informal employment.
 70% of workers are thought to work in informal jobs (NBS, 2021).There is no social protection, no job security, and no fair working conditions in this unorganized sector.
 The living conditions of the inhabitants are characterized by these negative indices.

-Even though the previous and current administrations have intervened to address these issues, Nigeria continues to face formidable obstacles in securing decent jobs, encouraging entrepreneurship, and guaranteeing equitable access to economic opportunities for all, especially for women, youth, and marginalized groups like low wages and job security, despite the implementation of laws and programs that appear to have little effect.
-The attainment of sustainable development goals has been the subject of numerous research [see Fayomi et al., 2019; Lawrence, 2020; Halkos, G., & Gkampoura, E. C., 2021].
+Even though previous and current administrations have intervened to address these issues, Nigeria continues to face formidable obstacles in securing decent jobs, encouraging entrepreneurship, and guaranteeing equitable access to economic opportunities for all, especially for women, youth, and marginalized groups like low wages and job security, despite the implementation of laws and programs that appear to have little effect.
+The attainment of sustainable development goals has been the subject of numerous research [see Fayomi et al., 2019; Lawrence, 2020; Halkos & Gkampoura, E. C., 2021].
 It may be an error, nonetheless, that researchers have not yet conducted an empirical assessment of Nigeria's progress toward attaining SDG 8.
 Thus, the following goals are the focus of this study.
 Nigeria's progress toward attaining Sustainable Development Goal 8, which calls for decent work and economic growth by 2030, should be assessed first.
 The second step is to identify potential obstacles to achieving SDG 8, and the last step is to recommend appropriate policies to the government to address these obstacles.

 The reminder for the paper is as follows: The review of the literature is covered in Section two.
 The paper's approach is covered in Section three.
 The data analysis for the paper is covered in Section four.
 The conclusion and policy recommendations are presented in the fifth part.